boolean-uk/csharp-api-cinema-challenge/README.md

 1. Fork this repository
 2. Clone your fork to your machine
-3. Before opening the solution: Copy the file `example.appsettings.json` and rename it to `appsettings.json`.
-Open the appsettings.json file and change the fields to match your database credentials
-    - Create a new PostgreSQL database for this exercise, a cloud database such as ElephantSQL is fine
-    - Replace the `DATABASE_URL`, `PORT`, `DATABASE_USERNAME` and `DATABASE_PASSWORD` sections in the .json file with your real database information.
-4. Open the api-cinema-challenge solution with Visual Studio
+3. Open the api-cinema-challenge solution with Visual Studio
+4. Update appsettings.json with your own credentials.
+Note that the Data folder already contains a CinemaContext which you
+   can use to add your DbSets.
 5. Create the ERD to describe the model of your data and the relationships between each entity
 6. Check the Program.cs and do any changes needed before starting.
-They are marked with @TODO comments
+They are marked with //TODO: comments (remember VIEW menu and TASK LIST to see these)
 7. It would be a good direction to use different namespaces for consistency.
 Ex.:
    1. Controllers: api_cinema_challenge.CSharp.Main.Controller
    2. Models: api_cinema_challenge.CSharp.Main.Model